DevWamy/Maltitude/README.md

 ### General information

-This repository contains all the source code to run the Countries-app an application that gives information about the different countries of the world.
+This repository contains all the source code to run the Maltitude an application that gives information about different beers.

 ## Prerequisites